sjanahan/tech-rough-draft/00-driving-large-project.md

 ## Background
 Hi y'all, I'm Janahan Sivaraman and I'm a Staff Software Engineer
 @ Walmart Labs - Health and Wellness.
-Prior to Walmarts Labs, I was a Staff Software Engineer working on AdTech systems for Jet.com that enabled Jet to publish its catalog all over the internet, allowed affiliates to monetize their presence, and even for Jet itself to monetize its digital real estate.
+Prior to Walmart Labs, I was a Staff Software Engineer working on AdTech systems for Jet.com that enabled Jet to publish its catalog all over the internet, allowed affiliates to monetize their presence, and even for Jet itself to monetize its digital real estate.